Logoi-Linguistics/Logoi-Linguistics/README.md

     100                         ; 100 is a Constant::Even

 ;
+; 'alert!/String'
-; 'alert!/String' is an ImpureFunction which displays a String in the browser dialogue box.
+; is an ImpureFunction that displays a String in the browser's popup/dialogue box.
 ;

 alert!/String